Magnus Gustav von Essen: 1812

 During the Patriotic War of 1812 he served as Military Governor of Riga in place of Dimitri Lobanov-Rostovsky and was forced to set fire to Riga's suburbs as soon as the enemy captured their outermost edge.
 After unsuccessful attempts to stop the Prussians at a distance from the city and unsuccessfully fighting to save Iecava, he ordered the burning of the suburbs but because of a strong wind the fire got out of control and thousands of city residents were left homeless.

-Towards autumn the war changed direction.
-The Prussian corps became overextended, Macdonald remained inactive, a Russian successes was won by Peter Wittgenstein at Polotsk, Napoleon began a general retreat and Fabian Steinheil arrived in Riga - all these circumstances brought Essen to the top of the pile, but due to mismanagement the Russians were unable to capitalise on these victories and suffered heavy losses in several battles.
-In October Essen was replaced in his post by General Paulucci and filed his resignation.
+Towards the autumn, the war changed direction.
+The Prussian corps became overextended, Macdonald remained inactive, a Russian success was won by Peter Wittgenstein at Polotsk, Napoleon began a general retreat and Fabian Steinheil arrived in Riga – all these circumstances brought Essen to the top of the pile, but due to mismanagement, the Russians were unable to capitalise on these victories and suffered heavy losses in several battles.
+In October, Essen was replaced in his post by General Paulucci and filed his resignation.

 Essen then went for a long course of treatment at the Baldone sulphur baths near Riga, where he drowned on 23 August 1813 while swimming.
 According to one version of events, he committed suicide on the anniversary of the firing of the Riga suburbs.

 Family

 His father was Claus Gustav von Essen, a statesman, and his mother was Magdalena Elisabeth von Stackelberg.
-Essen married Margaretha von Stackelberg in 1796, they had a daughter, Elisabeth Anna Dorothea, who was married to the Russian general Carl Magnus von der Pahlen (ru).
+Essen married Margaretha von Stackelberg in 1796, they had a daughter, Elisabeth Anna Dorothea, who was married to the Russian general Carl Magnus von der Pahlen.